 Consider this - they have been taken from their own hive, caged together with other workers as well as a queen they don't recognize and force fed a questionable diet.
 They are then trucked, for what must seem like an eternity, to a distant land they don't know and dumped into a environment that both looks and smells weird.
 Sound about right?
 Makes me want to abscond along with them just thinking about it.

 While we have very little to no involvement in the process of packaged bees getting to us, we do shoulder the responsibility of what happens to them once they do.
 The Modified Layens Hive makes the installation very gentle on both bee and keeper.

 Installing more than one package and concerned about drift?
 Not an issue with The Modified Layens Hive.
 I recently installed several packages at once (18 in one location, 13 in another) and though tracking the movements of each bee is, of course for me, not possible, I experienced no discernable drift between hives.

 Here is a quick rundown of the process used to install a package of bees in The Modified Layens Hive.

 The hive should be prepped by having 7 frames and the division board in the hive.
 Place 6 frames on the entrance side, then the division board (with the gap on the bottom) and then the 7th frame.
-Also make sure the entrance on the opposite end is covered from the inside.

 Start by sliding 3 frames and the division board to the opposite end of the hive, place the package of bees on this end and remove the syrup can and queen cage from the package.
 (This is certainty much easer with a helper.)
 With one person holding the strap to the queen cage the other can pry the syrup up and remove it.
 I do not use foundation in my hives so I place the can on top of the bottom rails of the frames allowing the bees to utilize the rest of the contents.